Skip to content

 How did they compare?

-Patients who had a decline in glucose-corrected sodium between baseline and the three time points were compared with those for whom the glucose-corrected sodium remained stable or increased.
-The mental status between the two groups during treatment was compared; this included GCS scoring and digit span scores (a test of short-term memory used in participants aged 3 years and older).
+Patients whose glucose-corrected sodium declined between baseline and the three time points were compared with those whose glucose-corrected sodium remained stable or increased.
+The mental status of the two groups during treatment was also compared, including GCS scoring and digit span scores (a test of short-term memory used in participants aged 3 years and older).

 What did they find?